akylson/yandex-praktikum-data-science-projects/13-classifying-comments/README.md

 # Classifying comments

 #### Task:
-- Ускорить модерацию комментариев в сообществе, автоматизировав оценку их токсичности. Обучить модель классифицировать комментарии на позитивные и негативные.
+- Speed up the moderation of comments in the community by automating their toxicity assessment.
+Train the model to classify comments as positive and negative.

 #### Description:
-- Для запуска нового сервиса интернет-магазину нужен инструмент, который будет искать токсичные комментарии и отправлять их на модерацию. Пользователи могут редактировать и дополнять описания товаров, как в вики-сообществах. То есть клиенты предлагают свои правки и комментируют изменения других.  Обучена модель классифицировать комментарии на позитивные и негативные. Проанализирован набор данных с разметкой о токсичности правок. Построена модель со значением метрики качества F1 не меньше 0.75. К текстам и временным рядам применена техника feature engineering. Векторизированы тексты посредством word2vec, GloVe, FastText.
+- To launch a new service, an online store needs a tool that will search for toxic comments and send them for moderation.
+Users can edit and add product descriptions, just like in community wikis.
+That is, clients suggest their edits and comment on others' changes.
+The model was trained to classify comments into positive and negative.
+Analyzed a dataset with markup on the toxicity of edits.
+A model with a quality metric F1 of at least 0.75 was built.
+Feature engineering is applied to texts and time series.
+Texts are vectorized using word2vec, GloVe, FastText.

-#### Сферы деятельности :
+#### Scope of Activities:
-- Digital-агенства / Маркетинг / PR / SEO, Площадки объявлений, Интернет-сервисы, Интернет-магазины, Услуги для бизнеса [b2b] (аутсорс консалтинг аудит), Стартапы, IT-компания
+- Digital Agencies / Marketing / PR / SEO, Ads Platforms, Internet Services, Online Stores, Business Services [b2b] (outsourcing consulting audit), Startups, IT Company

 #### Used Libraries:
-- Pandas, sklearn, numpy, NLTK, LightGBM, CatBoost, машинное обучение
+- Pandas, sklearn, numpy, NLTK, LightGBM, CatBoost, Machine Learning

 #### tags:
-- feature engineering, word2vec, GloVe, FastText, data science, machine learning, ML, Python, SQL, Git, Pandas, Numpy, Matplotlib, seaborn, Sklearn, Tableau, Spark, Hadoop, R, sci-py, Research, Kaggle, Algorithms, PyTorch, TensorFlow, CatBoost, xgboost, lgbm, light gmb, Support vector machines, градиентный бустинг, нелинейная оптимизация, кластеризация, random forest, descision trees,  regression,  Reinforcement Learning,  OpenCV, PIL
+- feature engineering, word2vec, GloVe, FastText, data science, machine learning, ML, Python, SQL, Git, Pandas, Numpy, Matplotlib, seaborn, Sklearn, Tableau, Spark, Hadoop, R, sci-py, Research, Kaggle, Algorithms , PyTorch, TensorFlow, CatBoost, xgboost, lgbm, light gmb, Support vector machines, gradient boosting, nonlinear optimization, clustering, random forest, descision trees, regression, Reinforcement Learning, OpenCV, PIL